dobrovv/LED_Controller/README.md

  I am using a BLUNO Beetle BLE board, to connect the bluetooth receiver to Android and drive the led strip.
+ The Beetle is an Arduino compatible board with an HC-05 Bluetooth Module pre-installed on the board.
+The bluetooth module is connected via a serial interface to the Beetle and is controlled via serial writes and serial reads.

 <img src="https://github.com/dobrovv/LED_Controller/blob/master/Screens/20200810_001049.jpg?raw=true" width="450" height="800">